cryptoadvance/specter-bootloader/README.md

 make stm32f469disco DEBUG=1
 ```

+`KEYS=...` parameter is used to define which keys the bootloader will use for verification.
+Default option is `KEYS=selfsigned` and you need to create the `./keys/selfsigned/pubkeys.c` file with your public keys to make it working.
+You can also build firmware with `production` or `test` keys.
+For `test` keys there are known private keys. `production` keys are secret.

+Read more about building the bootloader and generating upgrades in [doc/selfsigned.md](doc/selfsigned.md).

 ## Tests

 Along with the `testbench` platform, the project includes a suite of unit tests for the core functions of the Bootloader.
 These tests are using a convenient single-header [Catch2 framework](https://github.com/catchorg/Catch2).
 To build and execute unit tests, use: